CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/09-speech.md

 ### Task 1: Create an **Azure AI Speech** resource

+In this task, you will learn how to create an **Azure AI Speech** resource to enable speech recognition, synthesis, and translation capabilities in your applications.

 You can use the Speech service by creating either a **Speech** resource or an **Azure AI services** resource.

 In this exercise, you will create an AI Speech resource, unless you already have a resource that you can use.